e-merlin/eMERLIN_CASA_pipeline/documentation/docs.md

 inbase                  [str]
 ```

 It runs [aoflagger](https://sourceforge.net/p/aoflagger/wiki/Home/) on all the fields in the MS. aoflagger v2.9+ required.
-The pipeline might work with previous versions in some situations, but it is not recommended and probably will fail The strategies are selected by field following this criteria: (1) First, check if user has a new strategy for this field in the local folder ./aoflagger_strategies/user/, the strategy needs to match: `<field>.rfis`.
-(2) If not, check if user has produced a new strategy for this field in the pipeline folder.
+The pipeline might work with previous versions in some situations, but it is not recommended and probably will fail The strategies are selected by field following this criteria: (1) First, check if the user has a new strategy for this field in the local folder ./aoflagger_strategies/user/, the strategy needs to match: `<field>.rfis`.
+(2) If not, check if the user has produced a new strategy for this field in the pipeline folder.
 So will search for `pipeline_path+'aoflagger_strategies/default/<field>.rfis`, (3) If nothing is found, just use the default strategy.
 For example for field 1234+5678 the prioritization for searching strategies is:

  1. ./aoflagger_strategies/user/1234+5678.rfis
  2. /path/to/pipeline/aoflagger_strategies/default/1234+5678.rfis